Understanding if you need planning for the erection of gates, fences, walls etc.

 The GPDO allows you to erect a wall or a fence to a certain height on your property.

-• If adjacent to a highway then you are limited to 1m in height
+- If adjacent to a highway used by vehicles, then you are limited to 1m in height

-A fence or wall higher than 1m next to a highway or above 2m elsewhere will require planning permission.
+A structure higher than 1m next to a highway used by vehicles or above 2m elsewhere will require planning permission.

 The height of the fence is measured from the natural ground level which may be higher or indeed lower than surrounding land.
 This could result in one neighbour seeing a fence that is higher as it might be built on a retaining wall for example.

-Thea ability to erect and fence or a wall could be withdrawn via a restriction on the building usually through a previous planning application or via an Article 4 restriction in a conservation area or AONB etc.
+The ability to erect and fence or a wall could be withdrawn via a restriction on the building usually through a previous planning application or via an Article 4 restriction in a conservation area or National Landscapes (AONB) area etc.

 It is generally accepted that if the wall is set back from the road by a few metres then it is not adjacent to the highway, and can therefore be higher.
 There is no definition of the required distance.
-Some local authorities seem happy with 1m, others 2m
+Some local authorities seem happy with 1m, others 2m.
+Although sadly we have seen enforcement get involved with fences further than this.

 Legislation